Facilitation as a key to success

 • Listening actively and picking up on spontaneous ideas.

-• Opening up new perspectives.
+• Exploring new perspectives.

 • Asking probing questions that arise from the dynamics of the discussion.